Non-Banking Financial Company (NBFC) Registration

 Non-Banking Non-Finance Companies | Regulation, supervision, surveillance and enforcement under the Companies Act 1956. |

+For a company to be considered an NBFC, it should be registered as per the rules, regulations, and provisions mentioned in the Companies Act 2013.
 The minimum amount of fund owned by an NBFC should be at least Rs.2 crores and this shouldn’t be borrowed fund.
 (This limit is different in other cases like that of specialized NBFCs:- “NBFC-MFIs, NBFC Factors, CICs, as it is decided on the kind of NBFC”).
 Any gift from spouse comes under owned-funds.

 At least 1/3rd of the directors must have some experience in finance.